League commissioner: Rocco LoFranco

 Toronto Croatia started the season with Brunos Pilas as their head coach but he was later replaced by former NK Zagreb coach Vid Horvath.
 They operated with a $100,000 budget, most of which was used to pay player salaries.
 They signed five imports including forward Drago Santic from Hajduk Split, Nenad Omicharod from Sarajevo and Les Shrle from Greece.

 New team Toronto Internacional was coached by Ted Pope.
 They had been playing in the Canadian Indoor Soccer League in the 1986-87 winter season.
 Among their leading players were Rodrigo Mafla and Marinel Risnita, both formerly of Toronto Italia.
 After the season goalkeeper Velomir Siljanoski moved to Toronto Italia.

 Toronto Italia won the two knockout trophies, the Ontario Cup and Canada Cup.
 Italia provided four players to the NSL All-Stars.
 Hardley Scott joined Italia in July after he was released by the North York Rockets.
 Coach of the team was German Sanchez.

-The Windsor Wheels hired Yugoslavian Mirko Bazic as their coach.
+Windsor Wheels hired Yugoslavian Mirko Bazic as their coach.
 He was a former coach of Borac Banja Luka in Yugoslavia.
 Bazic was hired on a two-year, $15,000 per year contract.
 The roster included goalkeeper Rob Agostini; forwards Edson Dias and Mark Tirikian.
 The club operated with a $150,000 budget.
 Striker John Perciballi joined London Marconi in mid-July.